This section covers the necessary procedures for administration of the SPTO courses, exams and certifications.

 - procedures for the qualified operator training course organiser to maintain an individual’s training and exam record for a minimum period of five years after the expiration of the individual’s certificate.

-The maximum length of validity for a qualified operator training certificate shall be five years.
+The maximum length of validity for a qualified operator training certificate shall be three years.
 It is recommended that pool operators are reassessed annually in the work place for competence in water testing.

 Qualified operator training course providers shall furnish course certificate renewal information including criteria for: either re-examination with a renewal exam that meets the specifications for initial exam requirements and certificate issuance specified in this code or a refresher course with an exam that meets the specifications for the initial course, exam, and certificate requirements specified in this code.